kohutovic/febus-rules/longsword.md

        between the hits.

-2. When there is a double hit, and if the Referee is unable clearly to judge from which side the fault has come, he must the referee must not assign any points.
+2. When there is a double hit, and if the Referee is unable clearly to judge from which side the fault has come, the referee must not assign any points.

 3. In cases when a stop hit is made and there is doubt as to whether it